Mabel Mary Taylor: Life in the Northern Territory

 Thomas Bradshaw Collection, and the State Library of South Australia in the Vernon Smith Collection (this collection holds copies that Taylor purchased from Bradshaw and were later donated by her nephew).
 These pictures include many picnics, tennis parties and horse riding outings.

 In 1907, after 18-months in Alice Springs (having already extended her time there by 6 months) Taylor decided to leave and it is not recorded why she made that decision, except that it was expiated by her desire to be at her brother Sid's marriage.
 It is also thought that, although she did not tell anyone, she knew that she had contracted Tuberculosis.
 It is unknown whether Taylor knew about her illness but when she left Alice Springs but it is clear that she had no plans but to spend time with her family and, by August 1907, was admitted to a specialist tuberculosis hospital (Kalyra in the Adelaide Hills).
 Rosemary Kennedy, who compiled Taylor's letters and diaries, believes that Taylor may have known of her illness before travelling to Alice Springs and hoped that the climate would cure her but; Kennedy also notes that there are many references to interactions with tuberculosis suffers in Alice Springs and the illness could have been contracted from them.

 Taylor's last letter from Alice Springs (31 January 1907), to her mother, Taylor says that:

-The Bradshaw family found it very hard to replace Taylor and Blackwell wrote that "there just weren't any takers for the position; either the Australian spirit of adventure was waning or governesses had discovered the value of money and wanted more then my father was able to pay".
+The Bradshaw family found it very hard to replace Taylor and Blackwell wrote that "there just weren't any takers for the position; either the Australian spirit of adventure was waning or governesses had discovered the value of money and wanted more than my father was able to pay".
 Blackwell was nearly 16 when Taylor left and she had to take over tutoring her younger siblings for their remaining year in Alice Springs.